 This blog post contains content related to Anti-Black racism.

-For culturally relevant mental health supports contact:
+For culturally relevant mental health supports, please contact:

 This post was co-authored by Rochelle Ignacio and Angelina Pelletier.

 We acknowledge those who came here as settlers – as migrants either in this generation or in generations past – and those who came here involuntarily, particularly those brought to these lands as a result of the Trans-Atlantic Slave Trade and Slavery.
 We pay tribute to those ancestors of African origin and descent.

 “I’m grounded in joy; I’m not grounded in trauma anymore.” - Tarana Burke

 We initially intended to center this blog post on Black joy, celebration and healing.
 Since writing that version, the world has learned about the tragic murder of Tyre Nichols.
 We would be remiss if we did not acknowledge that Tyre’s life was ripped away from the world too soon because of a culture and system of policing that trains members to devalue Black lives, and that is in desperate need of structural reform.
 We extend our deepest condolences to Mr. Nichols family, friends, community, and specifically the Black community.
 Over the weekend we saw a post from Viola Davis that read ‘Black men deserve to grow old.’
 Violence against Black people continues to persist in the US, in Canada and around the world.
 We urge you to consider how you are upholding your commitment against anti-Black racism.

 We urge you to work toward re-imagined policing and more strategies that address the root causes of poverty, violence, and disconnection.
 As you continue exploring our blog post, please consider which Black organizations and community leaders you will continue to support and amplify.
 There are many resources that will support your anti-racist journey.